kyleco/kyleco.github.io/_lessons/lesson-01.md

 ### Variations of average treatment effects

+The table below shows key treatment effects of interest.
+The first three (ATE, ATT, ATC) are average treatment effects are different subsets of the population.
+The ATE is the treatment effect averaged across the entire population.
+The ATT is the treatment effect but average across only the individuals _that actually received treatment_.
+Many policy researchers focus on the ATT because it is the effect of a program, e.g., education or training, on those who received it.
+Finally, the ATC averaged across only the individuals that did _not_ receive the treatment.
+It tells us how much those individuals would be affected in the counterfactual world where they were subject to the treatment.

 | Effect name | Quantity
 |-------|-------|
 | Average Treatment Effect (ATE) | $$E[Y^1 - Y^0]$$